Samidahlawi/project0Tic-Tac-Toe/README.md

 # ![GA Logo and Misk Logo](https://misk.org.sa/miskacademy/wp-content/uploads/sites/5/2019/05/logo-aa.png)

 # Project Tic-Tac-Toe Game
-The project is a game of Tic Tac Tow with two players or player with computer.
-The application can store scores of games example how many wins or draw.
+The project is a game of Tic Tac Toe with two players Or player with computer.
+The application can store scores of games for example how many wins or draw.

 # My Project Deployment
 Deploy with github
-You can enjoy the game here [TIC-TAC-TOE](sss)
+You can enjoy the game here [TIC-TAC-TOE](My Game)

 ## Technologies used in the project